trustgraph-ai/pulumi-trustgraph-scaleway/README.md

 ```

 Pulumi operates in stacks, each stack is a separate deployment.
 The
-git repo contains the configuration for a single stack `azure`, so you
+git repo contains the configuration for a single stack `scaleway`, so you
 could:

 ```
 pulumi stack init scaleway
 ```

-and it will use the configuration in `Pulumi.azure.yaml`.
+and it will use the configuration in `Pulumi.scalway.yaml`.

 ## Configure your environment with Scaleway credentials